Yaser Jabbar: Great Ormond Street Hospital Orthopaedic review

-It was announced in September 2024 that Great Ormond Street Hospital was launching an urgent review into the 721 children who had been treated by him.
-Patients treated by Mr Jabbar – who has not worked at the Trust since October 2022 – are now to have their medical records independently reviewed to check that the treatment provided was appropriate.
-As of September 2024, only 39 out of 721 cases had been fully reviewed, but of these 39 cases, 22 children had been harmed, 13 were classified as having suffered "severe harm" as a result of Jabbar's surgical practice, with potentially lifelong injuries as a result.
+The Royal College of Surgeons advised that the Great Ormond Street Hospital review the patient files of around 200 patients of Jabbar.
+The hospital decided to conduct an independent review of all 789 of Jabbar's patients, this began in February 2024.
+In September 2024, 39 cases had been reviewed with 22 children having been harmed, and a further 13 were classified as having suffered "severe harm" with potentially lifelong injuries as a result.
 One child harmed was only four months of age during surgery.
 At least one child had to have a leg amputation following Jabbar's surgery, with another child at risk of amputation if the work of other surgeons cannot save the limb.
-In other cases, children have been left with a disparity in leg length by as much as 20 cm, with children living with chronic pain even years after surgery and other having to be repeatedly operated on due to muscle damage, nerve injuries and permanent deformities after surgery.
+In other cases, children have been left with a disparity in leg length by as much as 20 cm, with children living with chronic pain even years after surgery and others having to be repeatedly operated on due to muscle damage, nerve injuries and permanent deformities after surgery.